(Photo Credit: Getty Images)

 The problematic economic and social situation in Venezuela is well known to us by now as the topic makes at least a weekly appearance in international media outlets.

-The complicated economic situation also affects firms and businesses.
-In my conversations with Raul Gallego, Associate Director for Control Risks’ Global Risk Analysis unit in the Andean region and an expert on Venezuela, “the government has realized that the exchange rate policy is a tool with which it can control the private sector …the government can punish or reward a firm with access to US dollars.
+The complicated economic situation also effects firms and businesses.
+In my conversations with Raul Gallego, Associate Director for Control Risks’ Global Risk Analysis unit in the Andean region and an expert on Venezuela, I learned that “the government has realized that the exchange rate policy is a tool with which it can control the private sector …the government can punish or reward a firm with access to US dollars.
 Basically, the Central Bank and the government decide who gets those dollars.”
-Gallegos was quick to add that this void opens a window for corruption, bribes, and the possibility to sell the dollars in the black market.
+Gallegos was quick to add that this void opens a window for corruption, bribes, and the possibility to sell dollars on the black market.

 And while the situation is not reassuring in Venezuela, the same could be said about other nations that are being affected by the turmoil in the country.
 According to Ana, her family is now spread among three different countries in South America: “my family had to emigrate as well, my mom is in Colombia, my older son and my brother are in Peru, I have cousins who have moved to different posts, to Ecuador, Peru, Colombia…all because of the serious crisis that we are currently facing in Venezuela.”